 Both Lyme disease and lupus cause skin rashes for many people, although the two usually appear differently on the skin.
-A “butterfly rash” on the face is most common with lupus, while a “bull’s-eye” rash ( called erythema migrans) is more common with Lyme disease.
-(10) Kidney malfunction and damage is another shared symptom along with electrolyte imbalances, dizziness, weakness, changes in urine and dehydration.
+A “butterfly rash” on the face is most common with lupus, while a “bull’s-eye” rash (called erythema migrans) is more common with Lyme disease.
+(17) Kidney malfunction and damage is another shared symptom along with electrolyte imbalances, dizziness, weakness, changes in urine and dehydration.

 One serious complication that can occur due to both disorders is atrioventricular block, which is caused by a dangerous blockage in heart vessels and sometimes reoccurring heart palpitations and blood pressure problems.
 In patients with lupus, atrioventricular block is normally triggered by electrolyte imbalances and kidney malfunctioning, while in Lyme disease patients it’s caused by inflammation of the heart.

-As you’ll learn below, just like with lupus, treating Lyme disease naturally involves boosting immune function, lowering bacterial infections, and treating toxicity, gut problems and inflammation.
+As you’ll learn below, just like with lupus, managing Lyme disease naturally involves boosting immune function, lowering bacterial infections, and treating toxicity, gut problems and inflammation.